Mohan2703/Ipl_2025_Analysis/README.md

 Build a Squads Analytics Page in Power BI that:

-1. Data Integration from Multiple Sources
+**1. Data Integration from Multiple Sources**
-- How can we efficiently collect, clean, and integrate IPL data from multiple sources -including API's,  web scraping (iplt20, ESPN cricinfo, Google), Kaggle, YouTube, GitHub, each with varying formats, structures, and data quality, to build a consistent and reliable Power BI model with accurately defined relationships?
+- How can we efficiently collect, clean, and integrate IPL data from multiple sources -including API's,  web scraping (iplt20, ESPNcricinfo, Google), Kaggle, YouTube, GitHub, each with varying formats, structures, and data quality, to build a consistent and reliable Power BI model with accurately defined relationships?
 - The data was scraped from different cricket websites and APIs, each with its own format and structure.
 - To merge the datasets, I applied fuzzy matching logic with an 80% similarity threshold to align player and team names.
 - Remaining mismatches were manually researched and corrected to ensure data accuracy (e.g., resolving player name variations and missing records).

-2. Data Cleaning & Standardization
+**2. Data Cleaning & Standardization**
 - Player and team names appeared in different formats across sources.
 - Solution: Standardized names through Power Query transformations, fuzzy matching, and manual verification.

-3. Complex Data Modelling
+**3. Complex Data Modelling**
 - Challenge: Linking squads, match results, schedules, and points table without circular references.
 - Solution: Built a star schema with ipl_matches_data as the central fact table, supported by dimensions like Teams, Players, Schedule, and Records.

-4. Dynamic Filtering Across Pages
+**4. Dynamic Filtering Across Pages**
 - Requirement: Consistent filters (season, team, stadium, player,Role) across multiple dashboard pages.
 - Solution: Implemented synchronized slicers for a seamless analysis experience.
 - Displays full team squads with logos & player profiles.